 - 180 to two year driver’s license suspension,

 - Up to $4,000 fine, and/or

 - 30 days to one year jail time

 While unadvisedly driving home after drinking several pitchers of beer on St. Patrick’s Day at your favorite bar, you lose control of your vehicle and crash head-on into an oncoming car.
 You’re okay, but the driver in the other vehicle sustains serious injuries.
-At the scene of the accident, a police officer determines your BAC to be well above the legal limit.
+At the scene of the accident, a police officer determines your BAC is well above the legal limit.

-Driving while intoxicated and causing an accident resulting in a serious bodily injury is considered intoxication assault and classified as a third degree felony.
+Driving while intoxicated and causing an accident resulting in a serious bodily injury is considered intoxication assault and classified as a third-degree felony.

 Conviction of intoxication assault can result in: